basiqio-oss/Basiq-docs/docs/PLatform/cdr-compliance/trusted-advisor.md

 A Trusted Advisor can be an organisation or an individual who meets the following qualifications:

-## Organisation TA Access
+## TADirect

-Organisations that clearly fit the definition of a Trusted Advisor (e.g., mortgage broker firms).
-The Trusted Advisor details will be visible on the Consent screen before consent is provided, as well as on the Consent Management and Consent Extension screens for users who previously provided consent with an Individual or Organisation TA.
+TADirect is suited for organisations that clearly fit the definition of a Trusted Advisor (e.g., mortgage broker firms).
+The Trusted Advisor details will be visible on the Consent screen before consent is provided, as well as on the Consent Management and Consent Extension screens for users who previously provided consent with a TADirect or TAviaPRM advisor.

 For existing consents, Trusted Advisor details are read from the Consent object.

-Integration with the API for Organisation level TA access works in the same way as a standard integration.
+Integration with the API for TADirect works in the same way as a standard integration.
 However, the Consent UI will render the organisation being named as a Trusted Advisor.
 The Trusted Advisor information is obtained from the provided token.

-Token Specification for Organisation TA Access\
+### Token Specification for TADirect

 The Trusted Advisor (TA) is passed to the consent UI on launch via the Client Token.
 The following claims should be added to the token based on the JWT Specs:

 * **orgName**: The name of the Trusted Advisor organisation (e.g., Accountants XYZ Pty Ltd).